We’re always looking for contributors who can write guest posts on topics that may be of interest to the curvy sewing community!

 - Body shaming/body snark (prohibited): The Curvy Sewing Collective is a body-positive environment.
 Body shaming or snark, including “skinny shaming” will not be tolerated.
 Lines or phrases that could be construed as body snark will be edited from your guest post

-- Photos: Your post should contain a minimum of two clear photographs or images to help visually illustrate your subject matter.
+- Photos: Your post should contain a minimum of four clear photographs or images, at least 800 pixels wide, to help visually illustrate your subject matter.
 A pattern review should contain at least one photo of the finished garment, even if the garment is just on a dress form.
 We do permit photos on a live person with the person’s head cropped out or face blurred out–as much as we’d like to see your pretty face, we’re primarily interested in showing how the garment looks on a real person.
 If your post is a tutorial, you should include photos or graphics of the technique that you are teaching.
 If you’ve written an opinion piece and need suggestions on what sort of images to include, you can contact us to ask for help.

 - Word Count: We try to generally keep our post word counts around 1000 words.
 This is not a hard and fast limit; some post topics require longer explanations.
 For much longer posts, ask yourself if it would make sense to break the post up into a series of posts and consider re-structuring your post into multiple posts.